 The petition calls on the Australian Government to get to net zero emissions well before 2050, transition away from fossil fuels and towards renewable energy, and support our most vulnerable global neighbours as they face increasing climate impacts.
 The ARRCC Committee will submit more specific “asks” as well as mobilising our constituency.

-The organisations that are banding together include Micah Challenge, Caritas and Uniting Church agencies as well as ARRCC.
+The organisations that are banding together include TEAR, Caritas and Uniting Church agencies as well as ARRCC.
 Across most House of Representatives Electorates each organisation has supporters, and these are being invited to work together in teams.
 Individual supporters may prefer to work independently, but much encouragement could come from being connected in with a group.
 The project will run during the first half of 2017 with all electorate-based work finishing by the end of July.
 Step-by-step Guides are available to teams, and ARRCC's version of the Guide is below.

 It is hoped people will enjoy working with like-minded people in their own electorate to gather signatures, present these to the local MP and attract local media to the issue.
 ARRCC’s intention is that a greater diversity of communities represented will be a more powerful witness to the truth of the message being delivered and the breadth of the movement.

 With local MP’s seeing that people of faith are so concerned about climate issues, the message will be that mainstream constituencies expect them to be advocates for strong climate policy.

 The petition is formally constructed so the MP will be obliged to formally present it to the Parliament, resulting in this petition being presented to the Parliament 150 times.

 Here is the Guide, suited for a multi-faith context, which gives detailed instructions for you and the team in your electorate.

 Note that the date by which petitions need to be in has changed.
 It is now 7 August.